Engineering-Course/LIP_SSL/README.md

 ### Train and test

 1. Download LIP dataset or prepare your own data.
-2. Put the images(*,jpg) and segmentations(*.png) into ssl/human/data/images and ssl/human/data/labels
+2. Put the images(*.jpg) and segmentations(*.png) into ssl/human/data/images and ssl/human/data/labels
 3. Put the train, val, test lists into ssl/human/list.
 Each type contains a list for path and a list for id (e.g., train.txt and train_id.txt)
 4. Download the pre-trained model and put it into ssl/human/model/attention/.
 You can also refer [DeepLab](https://bitbucket.org/aquariusjay/deeplab-public-ver2) for more models.
 5. Set up your init.caffemodel before training and test.caffemodel before testing.
 You can simply use a soft link.